m-lawliet/enhancers-demo/README.md

 ## Features not implemented

-The following has been planned but eventually will not be implemented or completed due to reaching deadline (they can be implemented in future if required):
+The following features have been planned but eventually will not be implemented or completed due to reaching deadline (they can be implemented in future if required):

+  - authentication
   - unit tests
   - functional tests
+  - usage docs for modules (especially on core modules)
   - metrics collection service (in [Prometheus](https://prometheus.io/) format)
+  - external APIs caching (for limiting unnecessary calls, most data is static, even weather forecasts has minimum resolution of 10 minutes)